maltewirz/code-challenges/src/computer-science/system-design/systemDesignChecklist.md

 * Use Cases
 * Scenarios that will not be covered
 * Who will use it?
-* How many will use it ?
+* How many will use it?
 * Usage patterns

+Non - functional Requirements:
+* availability

 ## 2 Estimations